gunhasiz/c-style/README.md

 int i_flag = 1;             // Also correct
 ```
 - Always use `size_t` for length or size variables
-- Always use `const` for pointer if function should not modify memory pointed to by `pointer`
 - Never use *Variable Length Array*.
 Use dynamic memory allocation with `malloc`, `calloc` and `free`
 - Avoid usage of `alloc.h` library with `alloc` and `alloca` memory allocation
 - Use *lowercase* characters for local variables and *uppercase* for global variables